-- The chips used in our microfluidic systems are fabricated using a specialized polymer that is available from a limited number of sources.
-In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes. - The reader for our BioMark system requires specialized custom camera lenses, fiber light guides and other components that are available from a limited number of sources. - The raw materials for our DELTAgene and SNPtype assays and Access Array Target-Specific primers.
+- The IFCs used in our microfluidic systems are fabricated using a specialized polymer that is available from a limited number of sources.
+In the past, we have encountered quality issues that have reduced our manufacturing yield or required the use of additional manufacturing processes. - The reader for our BioMark System requires specialized custom camera lenses, fiber light guides, and other components that are available from a limited number of sources. - Specialized pneumatic and electronic components for our C1 Single-Cell Auto Prep System are available from a limited number of sources. - The raw materials for our DELTAgene and SNPtype assays and Access Array Target-Specific primers are available from a limited number of sources.